 X- Ray and CT scan of a printed calcaneus bone made with FibreTuff biocompatible materials and eco friendly coating.
 FibreTuff had a bone ring of 3000 HU similar to a real bone ring at 2500 HU.
 The 3D printing of FibreTuff showed CT scan of soft tissue -250 not exactly at -10 to -50 HU but the discrepancy wasn’t significant per Radiologist.

-FibreTuff medical grade biomaterials into bar stock for machining purposes to manufacture bone like prototypes for implants such as TLIF, Spine cages one can achieve interesting performance.
-Lengths are limited to certain sizes and construction.
+FibreTuff medical grade biomaterials is used to manufacture bone like prototypes for implants such as TLIF, Spine cages one can achieve interesting performance.
 For stl files to print bar stock contact email@example.com

 This 3D printing anatomical calcaneus bone model made of FibreTuff with a laser sintering process can have bone like qualities such as good screw retention.
 The surgeon felt the printed bone resembled a 20 year old human bone.

-Highly sophisticated printing by nScrypt BAT using FibreTuff biomaterials creates small micropore structure.
+Highly sophisticated 3D printing by nScrypt BAT using FibreTuff biomedical filament creates small micropore structure.

 Dr Hartman of OMFS used FibreTuff for 3D printing patient specific models in resident training and practice prior to larger, complex dental implant cases.
 The attached clip is a model surgery where zygomatic implants are used with a X-Guide dynamic navigation machine.
 He segmented the patient's CBCT and then printed it out of FibreTuff material.
 Dr Hartman is impressed with FibreTuff - It doesn't heat up and melt, produce burs like other filaments and its easy to drill and replicates real bone.